LEADERSHIP IN STRATEGIC COMMUNICATION WORKSHOP 2020

 - Others interested in the art and science of strategic communication

-The workshop applies the latest thinking and best practices in leadership to strategic communication planning.
-This ten-day workshop provides an opportunity for participants from India and other regional countries to enhance Social and Behavior Change (SBC) understanding, knowledge and skills – including SBC concepts like Behavioral Economics and Design Thinking.
-The highly participatory approach of the workshop is designed to help participants share their experiences and learn from the course directors and each other and open their minds to new thinking and inspiration.
+The workshop applies the latest thinking and best practices in planning and leading strategic communication.
+This ten-day workshop provides an opportunity for participants from India and other regional countries to enhance their understanding, knowledge and skills in Social and Behavior Change (SBC), including SBC concepts like Behavioral Economics and Design Thinking.
+The highly participatory approach of the workshop is designed to help participants share their experiences, learn from the course directors and one another and open up a world of new thinking and inspiration.

 Participants will explore the elements of effective health and social behavior change and advocacy programs to create more competent and healthy literate societies.
 This includes learning to: